pmcollins/gumdrop/gumdrop.common/README.md

 ```

-The functionality in  above example doesn't have much use, but it should illustrate what happens when a `[` is reached
+The functionality in above example doesn't have much direct use, but it should illustrate what happens when a `[` is
-during JSON deserialization, or when an array argument is posted in a web form.
+reached during JSON deserialization, or when an array argument is posted in a web form.

 For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and others.